-A summary report is prepared and the investigation report is submitted to the Dean of Student Life for review.
-The report will then be shared with the Director of Student Activities and his/her designee.
-The Director of Student Activities or his/her designee will determine if the report contains information that warrants organizational conduct action.
+A summary report is prepared and the investigation report is submitted to the Student Conduct Office for review.
+The report will then be shared with the Director of Student Activities and their designee.
+The Director of Student Activities or their designee will determine if the report contains information that warrants organizational conduct action.